 Cost: $9.09 (adults) / $7.95 (12 and under) / $7.95 (seniors 55 and over) / $1 (club rental per person)

 Hours: Open daily; check website for hours.

-Choose between two 18-hole courses; a fun obstacle course with a windmill, moving holes, and a rotating green, or a water course with tube holes (putt the ball in, and it pops out somewhere else)!
+Choose between two 18-hole courses; a fun obstacle course with a windmill, moving holes, and a rotating green, or a watercourse with tube holes (put the ball in, and it pops out somewhere else)!
 After golf, hit some baseballs in the batting cages, and take a spin on the go-carts.
 Snack break at the concession stand!

 6326 114th Ave.
 Ct.
 E., Puyallup / 253-841-1234